jgr/ourladyofpie/README.md

 ourladyofpie
 ============

-An Collage of all the Pies our lady of pies has provided to us
+A collage of all the pies our lady of pies has provided to us.